MdGolam-Kibria/SocialMediaChatApplication/README.md

 - convert profile image Base 64 and add/update profile picture.
 - implement seen delivered and send time.
 - delete message.
--Next step is implement image in database after conberting Base 64, and show it in user profile and everywhere where we need to implement user image.
 - update profile  features using UI.<br/>